sjehutch/Git-Practices/README.md

 ## Contributing

+### Preamble
+We encourage all developers to make mistakes in the beginning.
+This document is meant to create harmonious and continuous development across all teams.
+When something does not make sense please do not ever hesitate to ask or get clarification.
+We are first and foremost a team.
+Please feel free to make reccomendations on changes to the process .

 The Direct Team will have a strict set of guidelines for how we check in code.
 This ensures that we have high quality code delivered on a continuous basis.
 #### Submitting a Pull Request (PR)

-All code submitted for Direct must go through a pull request and no direct changes are allowed on master.
+All code submitted for Direct must go through a pull request and no direct changes are allowed on developer or master.
 This is a peer reviewed cycle which allows us to maintain a high level of quality in our code.
 Before you submit your Pull Request (PR) you must abide by the following guidelines:
 * Work must be done on a local branch associated with the user name and work item number done either through Visual Studio or via the command prompt:
 ```